By Lynn M. Acquafondata

 Tomasso’s wife and Guido’s mother, Gina, picks up a serving dish and passes it towards Tomasso, breaking the tension with her cheery, “The food is waiting, mange!

-Fifteen year old, Sabina, sighs quietly.
+Sixteen year old, Sabrina, sighs quietly.
 “I’m not hungry today.”

 The meal continues with Gina telling stories from her day in a forced perky voice.
 No one meets her gaze.
 She asks each family member about various aspects of their day with little response.
 Guido eats as fast as he can with his head lowered to his plate, mumbling one word answers to her questions, then finally yelling at her to stop pestering him.